ZEISS-PiWeb/PiWeb-Formplots/docs/Plots/LineProfile.md

 ### Line profile plot

-![curve plot][preview]
+![line profile plot][preview]

 #### Description

-The curve plot is a two dimensional presentation of custom curves and shapes with single measurement points or scanned measurement data.
+The line profile plot is a two dimensional presentation of custom curves and shapes with single measurement points or scanned measurement data.

 #### Point structure